mostafa-damir/Game-Mod-Q4/README.md

 Send in the next wave mod

 This mod is a cod zombie style mod.
 Where you will have to survive waves of enemies and get points to buy weapons and perks.
+Run the game normally and skip through the openings till the menu pops up.
+If there is a white screen press escape to skip it!!!!

-To work the mod first go into console and spawn in the monster teleport dropper with the command "spawn monster_teleport_dropper".
-This entity will allow to spawn in waves of enemies at a random rate.
+To work the mod first select new game and select the difficultly then go into console and spawn in the monster teleport dropper with the command "spawn monster_teleport_dropper".This entity will then spawn in waves of enemies at a random rate and also ammo.
 It will also spawn itself to increase the wave rate of enemies.

-The mod should have these deliverables done monster spawning in waves in x amount of rounds give me five custom monster features change quake weapons to new theme five different perks a shop
+The mod should have these deliverables done
+-monster spawning in waves in x amount of rounds
+-give me five custom monster features
+-change quake weapons to new theme
+-five different perks
+-a shop

 The ones that are done are the five custom monster features, weapon changes, and waves.